facioquo/stock-indicators-python-quickstart/README.md

 It's time to start writing some code.

 1. To start, add a [`quotes.csv`](quotes.csv) file containing historical financial market prices in OHLCV format.
-Use the one in this repo.
+Use the one I put in this repo.
 You can worry about all the available [stock quote sources](https://github.com/DaveSkender/Stock.Indicators/discussions/579) later.

-2. Create a file `main.py` and import the utilities we'll be using at the top.
+2. Create a [`main.py`](main.py) file and import the utilities we'll be using at the top of it.

    ```python
    import csv